V-Sekai/manuals/decisions/20211031-extract-proposals-into-proposals.md

-# Extract proposals into proposals
+# Proposed: Extract proposals into proposals

 ### Context and Problem Statement